dariuszSki/ziti-agent-wh/demo/README.md

 ```

 ### GCLOUD
-1. login
+1. Login
     ```shell
     gcloud auth login
     ```
-    if can not launch browser from terminal
+    If can not launch browser from terminal
     ```shell
     gcloud auth login --no-browser
     ````